trobinson1097/trobinson1097/README.md

 </h4>

 ##  <img src="https://media.tenor.com/ZradFz5PxssAAAAj/mimibubu.gif" width="45px"/> What am I up to?
-- 🔭 I’m currently working on learning C# and strengthening my knowledge in React.js
+- 🔭 I’m currently working on learning C# and strengthening my knowledge in React.
-- ⚡ Did you know: Ada Lovelace (a woman) was considered to be the first programmer after she published the first algorithm ever specifically tailored for implementation on a computer.
+- ⚡ Did you know: Ada Lovelace (a woman) was considered to be the first programmer after she published the first algorithm ever, specifically tailored for implementation on a computer.
 <details>
 <summary> Curious about my interests outside of coding? </summary>
   <h4> Currently I run a language learning server on discord.
 I am also the leader of a skate group (The Collective) dedicated to creating safe spaces for black skaters and skaters of color. </h4>